 You can find kitchens in vacation rentals, suite hotels, and in select luxury hotels.
 My rooms at the Resort at Longboat Key Club and Lido Beach Resort in Sarasota both had small kitchen areas.
 Before booking, check with the hotel to see what is included – make sure that you’ll have at least a stove top, refrigerator, and pots/pans/plates/utensils.
 Also, some hotels don’t have these facilities in every room.

 Bring Along Things From Home

 Once you get to the beach, you’ll realize exactly how much you need while you are there.
 Beach hotels and communities generally sell these things, but usually at a premium.
 So, before you go, make sure you make a list of everything you need, and then bring it along with you.
-Some things you’ll want to be sure to bring are:
+Some beach bag essentials include:

 - Beach towels